pontazaricardo/Arduino_LinkIt7697_Sound_sensor_LED_bar_display/README.md

 ![sensor04](/images/pic_c_11.jpg?raw=true)

+## Extensions

+This project can be modified to use any other analogic sensor, such as a light sensor.
+Just connect it to the A0 port.

 ## Demo

 A demo of the LED bar displaying different values depending on the detected sound intensity can be seen below.